 Another major bonus to using Vidyard is the fact that it also tracks video analytics, meaning that businesses can essentially analyze the success rates of all of their videos.
 This is, perhaps, the most unique and enticing element of Vidyard for marketers, as it saves them time in analyzing their success rates and developing marketing strategies.
 Also, it integrates with popular marketing automation tools like HubSpot, Marketo, Salesforce and many more.

-The price of Vidyard (for the Starter Package) is $15/month.
+The price of Vidyard (for the Pro Package) is $19/month.
 This offers several key features, such as the ability to create a call-to-action for your videos.
 More elaborate packages are also available, with features such as analytics and custom branding.
 This means that whether you are a one-person marketing department or a massive marketing agency, you are sure to find what you are looking for with Vidyard.